-A person with carpentry skills could do the job, though a pro would handle all facets of the project far more efficiently, while also being properly-equipped and insured.
-There is also the warranty aspect to consider on both, product and service.
+A person with carpentry skills could do the job, though a professional installer would handle all the facets of the project far more efficiently, while also being properly equipped and insured.
+There is also the warranty aspect to consider on both, product, and service.

-Cedar shingles and shake siding costs, on average, between $6.50 and $13.00 per sq. ft. installed.
+Cedar shingles and shake siding costs, on average, between $11.50 and $18.50 per sq. ft. installed.
 Quality of wood, size of boards, styling options and regional considerations all weigh in for why the range is what is noted.

 Cost Info – Part 2

 Before we get to the factors that impact costs, let’s take a look at what the actual job entails and break down its costs.
 This is what you might see on an estimate from a professional contractor.
-Please note: these are ballpark estimates based on national average information.
+Please note, these are ballpark estimates based on national average information.
 Our section below will convey additional cost considerations that impact pricing.

-White Cedar Shingle Clear Grade Siding: 2,000 sq. ft. x $8.50 = $17,000 (includes labor)
+White Cedar Shingle Clear Grade Siding: 2,000 sq. ft. x $11.50 = $23,000 (includes labor)

 Removal of previous siding: $1,600